-Scheme 2: two diastereomers with anti HCCH arrangement of 4
+Scheme 2: Two diastereomers with anti HCCH arrangement of 5.

-The observation of ${}^{3}J{\text{CP}} = 24 \text{ Hz}$ for $CO{2}\text{Me}$ group in agreement with the (2R, 3S) or (2S, 3R) diastereoisomer.
+The observation of ${}^{3}J{CP} = 24$ Hz for $CO{2}Me$ group in agreement with the (2R, 3S) or (2S, 3R)diastereoisomer.
 Thus, the reaction is diastereoselective.

-Although we have not established the mechanism of the reaction between trialkyl(aryl) phosphites and propiolate in the presence of isatin in an experimental manner, a possible explanation is proposed in Scheme 3.
-The first step may involve addition of trialkyl(aryl) phosphits to the acetylenic ester and formation [13] of the 1:1 adducts 5 and its subsequent protonation by isatin.
-Then, the positively charged ion 6 is attacked by the anion of the NH-acid 7 to produce 4 (Scheme 3).
+Although we have not established the mechanism of the reaction between trialkyl(aryl) phosphites and activated acetylenic compounds in the presence of aniline and diethyl oxalate in an experimental manner, a possible explanation is proposed in Scheme 3.
+The first step may involve addition of trialkyl(aryl) phosphits to the acetylenic ester and formation [13] of the 1:1 adducts 5 and its subsequent protonation by isatin that are generated in situe.
+Then, the positively charged ion 8 is attacked by the anion of the NH-acid 9 to produce 5 (Scheme 3).

-Scheme 3: Proposed mechanism for generation of 4
+Scheme 3: Proposed mechanismfor generation of 5.